tresorit/ZeroKit-NodeJs-backend-sample/README.md

 - Click Apply
 - Now you need to add the client to the IDP portion of your config.json
     See [above](#configuration) for details or see an example in [./config.example.json].

+Please keep in mind, that all the settings will be used for strict, case-sensitive matching, so you should take care that the settings on the management portal and the settings in the config match character-to-character.

 #### Mobile
 To add a client that will be used in a mobile app:
 - Click Add client